• Skip to primary navigation

 How do I store leftovers?

-To store leftovers, keep the tomato-cheese topping and toasted bread separate.
+To store leftovers, I keep the tomato-cheese topping and toasted bread separate.
 Place the tomato mixture in an airtight container in the fridge for up to 3 days (though it’s best consumed within 1-2 days).
 The toasted bread will lose its crispness, so it’s best to either wrap it tightly in a layer of plastic wrap followed by a layer of foil or store it in a separate airtight container.

 Serving suggestions